smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 Sisyphus felt it first.
 The absence pressed against his bones like atmospheric pressure changing before a storm.
 The palace's foundation usually hummed with a rhythm so constant you forgot it was there.

 Until it stopped.

-He set down his stylus on the fourth morning of silence.

 "You feel it too," Daedalus said.
 Not a question.